To view "In

 the art of saying "No." The obvious traveller will be accosted on the street by

-quickly learns to say "La" (Arabic for "No") or "Lo" (Hebrew - both Arabic and
+learns to say "La" (Arabic for "No") or "Lo" (Hebrew - both Arabic and Hebrew are

-Hebrew are Semitic rooted languages); I just mutter Lo-A to be versatile or Nah or
+Semitic rooted languages); I just mutter Lo-A to be versatile or Nah or something

-something like that when the fellow really gets on my nerves.
-Upon reflection, it is a
+like that when the fellow really gets on my nerves.
+Upon reflection, it is a rather

 phylacterion, form of phylássein,

-leather contain small scrolls of parchment inscribed with verses of protection from
+of leather contain small scrolls of parchment inscribed with verses of protection

 Access to the Divine Presence before the Wall is segregated according to gender -